ChuckJonas/bad-ass-salesforce-stack/README.md

 1. `npm install`

 ### Authentication
 To do much of anything you'll need to connect to one or more orgs.
 Use `sfdx force:org:list` to see a list of orgs you're already authenticated with.
 Connect to an existing sandbox using `sfdx force:auth:web:login -sr http://test.salesforce.com -a client_dev_sandbox`.
 For production orgs, just drop the `r` param, `sfdx force:auth:web:login -sa my_prod_org`.
 And of course, you can create a scratch org using: `sfdx force:org:create -a test_new_feature`.

 ### Setup Target Orgs

 Several commands take advantage of the following predefined "targets"
 * `dev`: to develop against a traditional salesforce org.
 Developer or Sandbox
-* `scratch` allows development against a "scratch org" using the Salesforce DX flow.
+* `scratch`: allows development against a "scratch org" using the Salesforce DX flow.
 Must authenticate with a `hub org`
 * `prod`: to release your app.
 Can also be used to hotfix with live production data.
 Don't be dumb and develop against production!

 You'll need to specific the associated alias each target in the `.npmrc` config file.